Kaushalkumar012/python-with-math/README.md

-# python-with-math
+# Python-With-Math
-This repo contains python with math logics
+This repo contains python with math logics.